On Wirsing's problem in small exact degree: Auxiliary results

-cannot hold for two distinct polynomials $U_1, U_2$ of degree at most $d$ and without common factor.
-Thus they are contained in $\mathcal{T}$ defined as the finite set of integer polynomials of degree at most $d$ and of height at most $H_0$.
+cannot both hold for two distinct polynomials $U_1, U_2$ of degree at most $d$ and without common factor.
+Thus these pairs of counterexamples are contained in $\mathcal{T}$ defined as the finite set of integer polynomials of degree at most $d$ and of height at most $H_0$.

 Let $Q_1, Q_2, \ldots,Q_{h}$ for some $h>0$ be a collection of polynomials as in the lemma satisfying \eqref{eq:hei}, ordered by increasing heights (and arbitrary labelling when heights coincide).
 First assume there are $Q_v, Q_{v+1}$ with $v$ large enough that $H(Q_v)\geq H_{0}$ and the property